freeman-lab/hxdx/README.md

 Super simple connecter for state dispatching and rendering.
 Connects a `redux`-like store to a `virtual-dom` and sets up rendering with minimal boilerplate.
 Works well with purely functional components that take in state and sometimes dispatch.

 Exposes an `hx` function for constructing components elements, and a `dx` function for dispatching to the store within your components.
+Thus the name!
 Uses `hyperx` for defining components and `main-loop` for rendering.

 I wrote this because I love the `redux` design pattern, but found the `react-redux` bindings, and `react` in general, big and complex and hard to reason about.
 If you care about performance those are probably much better!